manweile/MusicProcessing/README.md

 ## Audio File Processing

 ### [ffmpeg](https://www.ffmpeg.org/)
-FFMPEG is ipsum lorem
+FFMPEG is a universal media converter.
+It can read a wide variety of inputs - including live grabbing/recording devices - filter, and transcode them into a plethora of output formats.
+The python module pydub wraps ffmpeg for scripting use.
 #### FFMPEG Pros
-- ipsum lorem
+- fast & versatile
 #### FFMPEG Cons
-- ipsum lorem
+- documentation is difficult to use
+- very complex command line only interface

 ### [Goldwave](https://goldwave.com/)
-Goldwave is ipsum lorem
+Goldwave is a professional, full featured, digital audio editor.
+Use it to play, record, import, edit, restore, process, analyze, and convert audio.
 #### Goldwave Pros
 - very good for vinyl LP recording
 - can convert file formats (m4a, wav, wma) to mp3
 - can rip mp3's from cd's
 - can play all of my audio file formats
 #### Goldwave Cons
-- ipsum lorem
+- paid version required for full functionality

 ## Audio File Players

 ### [Windows Media Player](https://support.microsoft.com/en-us/windows/windows-media-player-12-e8f84f54-cd64-865c-2e83-1d8ec121b5b8)
-WMP is a ipsum lorem
+WMP is a full-featured music library that allows you to quickly browse and play your music, as well as create and manage playlists.
 #### WMP Pros
 - can do some tag editing
 - adequate for ripping mp3's from cd's